Struggling to get interviews?

 - Volunteer awards

-Regardless of the resume format you choose, many of these awards may not naturally fall into the work experience or education sections of your resume.
-If this is the case, consider adding an awards section to your resume, like in the example below.
+Regardless of the resume format you choose, many of these awards don’t naturally fall into the work experience or education sections of your resume.
+If this is the case, consider adding a separate awards section to your resume, like in the example below.

 Example